ipc2023-classical/ipc2023-classical.github.io/index.md

 in one planner abstract with a short paragraph describing the differences between them, they are variants of the same planner.

+After some discussions, we decided to allow multiple variants of the same planner if you think they are likely end up on very different spots in scoring (i.e., not next to each other).
+In that case, you should still write two planner abstracts, but one may discuss the difference to the other submission.
+In that case, we ask you to write a paragraph into the second planner abstract that discusses your reasons of why you think this should be a separate submission, i.e., why you think these two submissions will not end up next to each other in the scoring.
+In the post-IPC analysis, we then ask you to evaluate this reasoning: if the planners indeed ended up in very different spots, what made the difference?
+If they ended up next to each other, why did this happen?
+Moreover, if the leaderboard ends up with multiple variants of the same planner in the first places, we reserve the right to merge these entries.
+New variants can be submitted until April 16 via pull requests.

 ## Apptainer Images